Another Day on the Prairie

 Downtown, Bert’s Drug Store still has its old Rexall signs, but some nice-looking porcelain panels have now fallen off, unfortunately giving it the look of a failing business.
 Zinn’s Jewelers still looks like 1962 on the outside, with neon signing, aluminum trim, and porcelain panels, but the display windows are empty, so that building may be vacant.
 The Rivoli Theater is still showing movies and is little-changed on the outside.
 But most of the other buildings have been clearly remodeled and reused within the last 20 years.
 Allen’s Supermarket on the west edge of downtown may be from the 1960s.
 The local baseball field, Duncan Field, has seen its share of history.
 Hall of Fame player Yogi Berra played baseball here as a youngster.
 Duncan Field was built in 1940 as a public works project and thanks to a local sales tax passed in 2010, it is undergoing the major renovations needed after over 40 years of low maintenance.
 The city used to host the American Legion National "Little World Series” Championship from 1959-1961, but lost the game to Bismark, North Dakota for the 1962 series.
 The 1960 game featured a young Rusty Staub playing for New Orleans’ Jesuit High School.
 Today, Hastings College Bronco Baseball, American Legion Youth Baseball and St. Cecilia Football home games are held here.
 You can see the 405-foot power alleys and 408-foot center field right off US-6.

 Hastings grew because of the railroads.
 In 1872, the St. Joseph and Denver City Railroad crossed the existing Burlington line here, and Hastings became the commercial hub of central Nebraska.
 By 1887, five railroads served Hastings, but the boom ended that year.
 The next boom came in 1942 when the Navy arrived with what quickly became the biggest thing in Hastings.
 It was another military facility created during World War II and dismantled after the war was over.
 The Great Plains states held so many of these facilities because they were so far inland that it was felt they were the safest from any possible foreign attack, which was a real possibility at the time.
 Hastings had a US Naval Ammunition Depot which supplied 40% of the Navy’s bombs, shells, and rockets during the war.
 Though deactivated at the war’s conclusion, the depot was reactivated during the Korean War.
 It was finally decommissioned between 1958 and 1966, so there may have been some activity during 1962.
 Central Community College is now housed in some of the depot’s buildings.
 Other parts of the site are now used for a US Department of Agriculture research station, training facilities for the National Guard and Reserves, an industrial park, and a golf course.
 Some igloo-shaped, earth covered bunkers still stand empty along US-6 just east of town.
-The Adams County Historical Society offers an online Virtual Driving Tour of the former Naval Ammunition Depot, with information on both former and remaining buildings.
-Many roads are still in place, and you can use that map for a real driving tour.
+Many roads are still in place, and you can take your own driving tour.

 The industrial park portion of the former depot site is home to T-L Irrigation Co., a manufacturer of aluminum irrigation pipe and related products.
 The company has been in Hastings since 1955, originally located in a Quonset hut building.
 Irrigation equipment is a big business on the plains, because the dry conditions require that water is pumped from rivers and underground to supplement rainfall.
 From here west we will see the large irrigation systems these companies make.
 Hastings is also home to the Hastings Irrigation Pipe Company, which began here in 1949.
 Other farming equipment is also manufactured here, with grain dryers made by the T-L Irrigation Co.
 Along US-6 BUSINESS in the middle of town we pass the buildings of the former Western Land Roller Company, which made a variety of farm machinery under the Bearcat brand through at least 1978.
 Another local company with long roots is the Dutton-Lainson Company, founded in 1886 to manufacture horse collars.
 They became one of the largest such companies in the country.
 The company benefited from the Navy’s presence in Hastings and won awards from the Navy for quality and service.
 Today they have expended into a manufacturer for marine, agricultural, industrial, and automotive markets.